Vintage JavaScript begone

 Yeah Discourse is an Ember.JS project!

-Slava Kim almost 10 years ago
+Slava Kim over 10 years ago

 Slava Kim